-This completely decadent tart is made with 70% Valrhona Guanaja chocolate and is indeed every bit as it is described, extraordinary.
+This completely decadent and extraordinary chocolate tart is made with 70% Valrhona Guanaja chocolate and is indeed every bit as it is described.

 Quite a few marvelous things happened that brought about this tart getting made last week.